Create a Vacuum Day (February 4)

 Top 5 Facts About Create a Vacuum Day

-4. Everyday tools like vacuum cleaners, syringes, and even car brakes rely on vacuum technology.
-It’s science hiding in plain sight!
+4. Everyday items like vacuum cleaners, syringes, and car brakes rely on vacuum technology.

 **This post may contain affiliate links.
 As an Amazon Associate and a participant in other affiliate programs, I earn a commission on qualifying purchases.**